 This is the same thing but just said in a different way.

 Should You Learn Notes or Chords First?

-If you?ve just picked up your first guitar and you?re looking for the most logical route to mastery, you may ask yourself if you should learn notes or chords first.
+If you?ve just picked up your first guitar and you?re looking for the most logical route to mastery, you may ask yourself if you should learn guitar string names, notes or chords first.

 Honestly, it doesn?t really matter if you focus on one, the other, or both to begin with.
 Each method has its benefits, although, I would suggest learning the open notes of the strings before moving on to anything else.

 Starting your musical journey with chords can be an exciting way to learn as you?ll build finger strength and articulation quickly and develop a rudimentary understanding of how to play your favorite songs.
 What?s more, chords are made up of notes, so you?re still picking that side of the guitar up as you go.